Banner-Z/Banner-Z.github.io/_pages/about.md

 🤔 My major research interests are about **dialog systems**, **LLM-as-a-judge** and **superalignment**, and I am actively exploring practical implementations and academic research in these areas ...

-🤝 **I am looking for the campus recruitment position in 2024 Fall.
+🤝 **I am looking for campus recruitment positions for Fall 2024.
 Don’t hesitate to email me if there is a potential opportunity!**

 # 📝 Publications